nu11ptr/flexgen/doc_test/README.md

     // This is what is generated:
     let expected = quote! {
-        /// This compares between fib inputs and outputs:
+        /// This compares fib inputs and outputs:
         ///
         /// ```
         /// // Calling fibonacci with 10 returns 55